Privacy Notice for pupils and their Families

 - Speechlink (speech and language software) to assess progress, identify and provide appropriate interventions if you need support speech and language skills.

-- Times Tables Rock Stars to support you with learning your timetables.
+- Times Tables Rock Stars to support you with learning your timetables in years 3-6.

 - Bug Club (Pearson) to support you with your reading.